AARP Membership 2026: $11/Year Holiday Deal — What the Discount Actually Covers

 Choose one: $5 Target gift card, $5 T.J.
 Maxx gift card, or a mini Bluetooth speaker.

-Available to new members joining through June 4, 2026.
-Verify availability at checkout.
+Available to new members during promotional windows.
+Verify current welcome-gift options at checkout.

 The Free Household Membership: The Real Value Multiplier